d3adspace/cardea/README.md

 # Installation / Usage

 You can use Cardea as a standalone application or embedded in your application.
-Start cardea as a standalone application using command line [COMING SOON]:
+Start cardea as a standalone application using command line
 ```bash
 java -jar cardea-server-1.0-SNAPSHOT.jar -p 8081 -bp ROUND_ROBIN -b host:port,host:port,host:port...
 ```